 Elai is recognized as a leading antitrust lawyer by Chambers USA, Benchmark Litigation, and The International Who's Who of Competition Lawyers.

 Elai joined Cahill as an associate in 1997 and became a partner in 2005.

-Elai is Vice Chair of the Corporate Counseling Committee of the American Bar Association's Antitrust Section and was Chair of the Executive Committee of the New York State Bar Association's Antitrust Law Section.
+Elai is Co-Chair of the Corporate Counseling Committee of the American Bar Association's Antitrust Section and was Chair of the Executive Committee of the New York State Bar Association's Antitrust Law Section.
 He is also a trustee of the Yale Library Associates and a member of the Yale University Library Council.